 Backpack camping is also permitted throughout the forest.
 Backpackers must register at one of the four self-registration areas on the forest by filling out an envelope, enclosing the appropriate payment ($10/night) and including itinerary with names of all campers.
 Campers can also obtain a permit by mail.
 Campfires are permitted except during drought conditions.
 Leave No Trace guidelines apply to backpack camping as well.
 Camping is NOT allowed within 200 feet of any trail or stream.
 The day use area of the forest is free.

 Horseback riding is allowed on designated, developed and maintained trails and roads designed to accommodate recreational use.
 Horses are not allowed on the foot trails in the Wilderness Ranch area, the Watchable Wildlife area and the Lostland Run area.
 Horse camping is also available.

 Pets are allowed in all areas of the Forest.
 No leash is required as long as pets are under control.

-Trails for off-road vehicles, (ORV’s and snowmobiles) are available in Garrett, Potomac and Savage River State Forests.
-Off-road vehicles must be registered annually with DNR and display a registration sticker.
-Registration stickers are available from any DNR Regional Service Center.
-Trail maps are available at the State Forest office where ORV use is permitted.
+Trails for off-road vehicles, (ORV’s and snowmobiles) are available in Garrett and Potomac State Forests.
+Off-road vehicles must be registered annually with the Department of Natural Resources and display a registration sticker.
+Permits are available online at the Department of Natural Resources COMPASS portal or from any DNR Regional Service Center.
+Trail maps are available at the State Forest office.

-Garrett State Forest offers accessible hunting areas.
-For additional accessible amenities in Maryland State Forests and Parks, visit the Accessibility For All section of this website.
+Potomac-Garrett State Forest offers accessible hunting areas.
+For additional accessible amenities in Maryland State Forests and Parks, visit the Access For All section of this website.

 580 Taylor Ave., Annapolis MD 21401